chrg127/smb3-stuff/README.md

     - their animation is most likely not right (it's hardcoded for hammer brothers)
 - inventory
     - twister warp
-- object spawning when user-defined conditions are met (very low priority, sorry)
+- object spawning when user-defined conditions are met
     - airship animation
-- castle full-screen flash animation (also low priority)
+- castle full-screen flash animation (low priority)
 - figure out invisible warps and their interaction with area names
     - possibly something like this: check if we came to an area through inv. warp, if we did then simply do not play the animation
     - pipes would still play the animation, i think? they need to to implement the warp world